CONSERVATION

 A THREAT TO ALBERTA'S PARKS AND PUBLIC LANDS

-Last December, the Government of Alberta passed Bill 35, turning the All-Season Resorts Act (ASRA) into legislation and exposing our parks to delisting and our public land to privatization.
+In December 2024, the Government of Alberta passed Bill 35, turning the All-Season Resorts Act (ASRA) into legislation and exposing our parks to delisting and our public land to privatization.
 This was profoundly undemocratic and unethical, and we did not agree to it.

 Alberta’s parks, protected areas, and public lands belong to ALL of us.
 Full stop.